 For ETAs, it is not necessary to have a long-term professional aspiration to teach, although that’s certainly OK.
 But ask yourself: 1) Do you have some teaching/tutoring/mentoring experience (even if it’s not ESL) that has been meaningful to you?
 2) Do you have a sincere desire to attend to the needs of English-language learners in the host country?
 3) Do you have loose or tentative creative or research interests in a particular country, but believe cultural immersion as an English teacher will help you better develop your ideas?
 If so, an ETA might be a good fit!
-ONSF is happy to weigh in on your decision, too, as part of the process (once we receive your Declaration of Intent Form).
+ONSF is more than happy to weigh in on your decision, too, as part of the process (once we receive your Declaration of Intent Form).

 Relatedly, you might also consult the Fulbright’s application statistics, but don’t go overboard.
 This should be only one of your data points in selecting a country and award.
 Think first about those especially meaningful experiences you’ve had—studying a foreign language, doing research, working/interning, studying abroad, leading an initiative, doing service—and how you might build on them in a post-graduate year abroad.
 ONSF is here to help you think through your options and offer feedback.
 It is your decision to make, but we are happy to weigh in.